Shalok-sys/Sydney-Housing-Price-Prediction/README.md

 Parramatta returned no house sales at all, and the app says so rather than quietly guessing.

-## Acknowledgement of GenAI use

-AI assistance was used to plan this project, to write and review the collection tooling, notebook, model code and Flask app, and to improve the quality of the written text and the code.
-Every number and result quoted in the notebook comes from actually running the code, nothing was written in first and made up.
-Review, understand and where useful extend this work in your own words before submitting, and repeat this acknowledgement in the written report as required by the task instructions.

 ## Setup

 1. Create and activate a virtual environment, optional but recommended.